JohnnyXavier/johnnyxavier.github.io/_posts/2018-12-02-postgres-nosql-3.md

 the next examples will start with toy DBs that I might not publish per their simplicity, but we will play in our playground schemas like big fellas with DBs with millions of rows...

 being a `jvm` dev mostly, I will build many things with `java` tools.<br>
-as the topic here is `postgres`, `java` does not matters much and you can build the same as myself in the language of your own preference.<br>
+as the topic here is `postgres` no Sql, `java` does not matter much and you can build the same as myself in the language of your own preference.<br>
 having said that, if you are also a `jvm` developer you will benefit a lot as many things might solve problems you currently have.

-I will use `jdbc` and `spring` and many of the ecosystem's usual suspects, so apart from the setup a `for` is a `for` in every language and translating the examples to `goLang` or `.NET` might be kind of simple if you know your lang (maybe?)
+I will use `jdbc`, `spring` and many of the ecosystem's usual suspects.
+Apart from the setup a `for` is a `for` in every language and translating the examples to `goLang` or `.NET` or any other language for which you have a postgresql driver might be kind of simple if you know your way around your lang (possibly?)

 ## /So_postgresql_can_do_json
+alright, so postgres can do json, but what can we do with it?

+from now on, each note will try to answer a problem or chat a bit about a topic related to no sql in json, and a few sporty functions that will handle or produce jsons.

+we will see in this one how to produce json strings from traditional columns and where can we use them for.

+## /postgresql_going_to_json
+besides having these `json` and `jsonb` data types we also have a few functions to produce `json`.
+This is very handy when you already have a working db in a `relational` model and want to produce jsons to insert into a `jsonb` `document`.

+###setup
+we will use a toy db as we just want to understand the functions that can produce and aggregate `json`

+let create some tables.

 ---